mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-application.md

 # Create your Vonage Application

-In this step you will create a Vonage [Application](/conversation/concepts/application) capable of in-app Voice communication use cases.
+In this step you will create a Vonage [Application](/conversation/concepts/application) capable of in-app voice communication use cases.

-> **NOTE:** This is the Vonage application project that allows client applications to use Vonage backend.

 Change into the project directory if you've not already there.